Strengthening the evidence base for achieving SDG Target 8.7

 The Global and National Research Agendas

-The global and national research agendas identify five broad thematic areas and include few research questions to encourage researchers to address evidence gaps.
+The global and national research agendas identify five broad thematic areas and include a few research questions to encourage researchers to address evidence gaps.
 The areas are:

 - Risk factors for vulnerability